Last updated May 2023

 STOP: Using public Wi-Fi without a VPN

-STOP: Using easy to guess passwords
+STOP: Using easy-to-guess passwords

 STOP: Using the same password for multiple accounts